City carillon (stadsbeiaard, #5)

 First four bells supplied through Horacantus in 1967.
 North tower holds "Salvator", est.6600-6700 kg, 1638, by P. de Clerck & P. vanden Ghein.
 The previous carillon here (33 A.-J. vanden Gheyn, 1762-7, with 7 older bells) was not a city carillon (see BRUSSELS - STN and BRUSSELS - B for the 4 previous ones); it was destroyed by war in 1793.

-Traditional carillon of 49 bells Pitch of heaviest bell is A# in the bass octave Transposition is nil (concert pitch) Keyboard range: G C 42/ A#-- There are two missing bass semitones The whole instrument was installed in 1975 with bells made by Eijsbouts Prior history: In 1767, a complete instrument of 40 bells was installed by vandenGheyn (0 bells remain from that work.)
-Auxiliary mechanisms: EW7 Tower details not available Year of latest technical information source is 1994
+Traditional carillon of 49 bells Pitch of heaviest bell is A# in the bass octave Transposition is nil (concert pitch) Keyboard range: G C 42/ A#G There are two missing bass semitones The presence or absence of a practice console is unknown The whole instrument was installed in 1975 with bells made by Eijsbouts Prior history: In 1767, a complete instrument of 40 bells was installed by vandenGheyn (0 bells remain from that work.)
+Auxiliary mechanisms: EW7 Tower details not available Year of latest technical information source is 2021

 Explanations of page format and keyboard range are available.